 There are two types of Salesforce developers.
 The first type is the Most Valuable Developer or MVD for short.
 They are trailblazers obsessed with coding and are up-to-date on the coolest development strategies that help build intelligent CRM tools.
 MVD’s enjoy operating in the universe of orgs, speaking the special metadata language, and coding in Apex.

-The second type is a group of developers smart enough
+A second type is a group of developers smart enough

 to get the job done, but may not be aware of the latest